 Beyond the house, the lake glimmers in the afterglow of sunset.
 The driveway, I see, is carpeted with brown pine needles and littered with fallen branches.
 The bushes which grow on either side of it have run wild, reaching out to one another like lovers across the narrowed gap which separates them.
-If you brought a car down here, the branches would scrape and squeal unpleasantly against its sides.
-Below, I see, there's moss growing on the logs of the main house, and three large sunflowers with faces like searchlights have grown up through the boards of the little driveway-side stoop.
+If you brought a car down here, the branches would scrape and unpleasantly against its sides.
+Below, I see, there's moss growing logs of the main house, and three large sunflowers with faces like have grown up through the boards of the little driveway-side.
 The overall feeling is not neglect, exactly, but forgottenness.

-There is a breath of breeze, and its coldness on my skin makes me realize that I have been sweating.
-I can smell pine-a smell which is both sour and clean at the same time-and the faint but somehow tremendous smell of the lake.
-Dark Score is one of the cleanest, deepest lakes in Maine.
-It was bigger until the late thirties, Marie Hingerman told us; that was when Western Maine Electric, working hand in hand with the mills and paper operations around Rumford, had gotten state approval to dam the Gessa River.
-Marie also showed us some charming photographs of white-frocked ladies and vested gentlemen in canoes-these snaps were from the time of the First World War, she said, and pointed to one of the young women, frozen forever on the rim of the Jazz Age with a dripping paddle upraised.
-"That's my mother," she said, "and the man she's threatening with the paddle is my father."
+There is a breath of breeze, and its coldness on my skin makes me that I have been sweating.
+I can smell pine - a smell which is sour and clean at the same time - and the faint but somehow smell of the lake.
+Dark Score is one of the cleanest, deepest in Maine.
+It was bigger until the late thirties, Marie Hingerman us; that was when Western Maine Electric, working hand in hand the mills and paper operations around Rumford, had gotten state to dam the Gessa River.
+Marie also showed us some charming photographs of white-frocked ladies and vested gentlemen in canoes - snaps were from the time of the First World War, she said, and to one of the young women, frozen forever on the rim of the with a dripping paddle upraised.
+'That's my mother,' she said, the man she's threatening with the paddle is my father.'

 Loons crying, their voices like loss.
-Now I can see Venus in the darkening sky.
-Star light, star bright, wish I may, wish I might . . . in these dreams I always wish for Johanna.
+Now I can see Venus in the dark-sky.
+Star light, star bright, wish I may, wish I might . . . in these I always wish for Johanna.

 With my wish made, I try to walk down the driveway.
 Of course I do.
 It's my house, isn't it?
-Where else would I go but my house, now that it's getting dark and now that the stealthy rustling in the woods seems both closer and somehow more purposeful?
+Where else would I go but my house, now that dark and now that the stealthy rustling in the woods seems closer and somehow more purposeful?
 Where else can I go?
-It's dark, and it will be frightening to go into that dark place alone (suppose Sara resents having been left so long alone? suppose she's angry?), but I must.
+It's dark, and it will be frightening to go into that dark place alone (suppose been left so long alone? suppose she's angry?), but I must.
 If the electricity's off, I'll light one of the hurricane lamps we keep in a kitchen cabinet.

-Except I can't go down.
+I can't go down.
 My legs won't move.
 It's as if my body knows something about the house down there that my brain does not.
 The breeze rises again, chilling gooseflesh out onto my skin, and I wonder what I have done to get myself all sweaty like this.
 Have I been running?
 And if so, what have I been running toward?
 Or from?